 Uninstall the Mac Agent

-If you no longer require N-sight RMM on a computer, you can remove the computer using the N-sight RMM Dashboard and the Mac Agent automatically uninstalls from the computer.
-If needed, you can also manually remove the Mac Agent from the computer.
+If you no longer require N-sight RMM for a Mac device, you can remove it from the All Devices view and the Mac Agent automatically uninstalls from the device.
+If needed, you can also manually remove the Mac Agent from a device.

-Deleting a device from the N-sight RMM Dashboard and Agent uninstalls are non-recoverable actions.
+When you delete a device from the All Devices view and the Agent uninstalls from the device, it is a non-recoverable action.
 When you confirm a deletion, all information stored in relation to the Client, Site or Device(s) is instantly removed from the database and the data is unretrievable.

 Ensure that you verify the correct item is selected for removal before you enter the password and confirm deletion.

 When the Mac Agent is uninstalled from a device, Device Management for Apple is not automatically unenrolled unless you select that option when you Automatically uninstall the Agent or until you remove the MDM enrollment profile from the device.
-For more information, see Remove an enrollment profile directly from a device.
+For more information, see Remove an enrollment profile manually.

-Use the Agent Removal Alerts to receive a notification when an Agent is removed not using the N-sight RMM Dashboard.
+Use the Configure alerts for Agent removal to receive a notification when an Agent is removed not using the All Devices view.
 For example, a manual uninstall.

 Automatic Mac Agent uninstall

-When you delete a device from the N-sight RMM Dashboard, the Mac Agent is automatically uninstalled.
+When you delete a device from the All Devices view, the Mac Agent is automatically uninstalled.

-You can only delete a device from the N-sight RMM Dashboard if are logged in using an account with General Settings (Devices) permissions enabled.
+You can only delete a device from the All Devices view if you are logged in using an account with General Settings (Devices) permissions enabled.

-To automatically uninstall the Mac Agent, delete the device from the N-sight RMM Dashboard:
+To automatically uninstall the Mac Agent, delete the device from the All Devices view:

-1. On the N-sight RMM Dashboard North-pane, go to the Workstations or Mixed tab
+1. On the All Devices view North-pane, go to the Workstations or Mixed tab.

-5. Verify the number of devices you are deleting, and if you want to unenroll any of the devices that are enrolled in Device Management for Apple, select Unenroll all selected devices from DMA
+4. Verify the number of devices you are deleting, and if you want to unenroll any of the devices that are enrolled in Device Management for Apple, select Unenroll all selected devices from DMA.

-6. Enter the password you used to log into N-sight RMM to confirm deletion
+5. Enter the password you used to sign into N-sight RMM to confirm deletion.

 Depending on the Agent cycle, the Agent removal process may take over an hour to complete.